globulus/swiftui-recipes-companion/README.md

 IMAGE

+## Installation

+DOwnload...

+Run the **companion app first**.
+It'll fetch the list of recipes from Github and allow you to preview their content/code and exclude those you don't want in your Editor menu.
+After you're done, be sure to press the **Save** button.

+Then, just run Xcode and find it in **Editor -> Recipes -> ...**.
+PRessing any recipe will insert its code at your cursor.
+The special **Run Companion** recipe will start the companion app again.

 ## Contributing Recipes

 All the recipes are open source and live in the [Recipes folder in Git](https://github.com/globulus/swiftui-recipes-companion/tree/main/Recipes). **Any contributions are more than welcome!**